RunLLM/gitbook/operators/configuring-resource-constraints.md

 # Configuring Resource Constraints for an Operator

-{% hint style="warning" %}
-All this is currently only supported for operators executing on Kubernetes integrations.
-{% endhint %}

 The @op decorator accepts a `resources` dictionary that allows you to request a certain amount of resources for an operator to run against.
 The exact amount of requested resource is provided; no more, no less.
 If you ask for 4GB of memory, that is what you will get.
 If